2nasm7md/Quiz-App/README.md

+npm run server to fetch the quistion from fake api

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.